 Chris: On Telework Association it’s mainly the website, which is www.telework.org.uk.
-We do joint working with you anywhere, working program as well, which is a UK government driven initiative.
+We do joint working with you anywhere, working program as well, which is a UK government-driven initiative.
 I think that’s got about a million members to it now.
 That’s actually quite a big movement.
-If they want to contact me personally, then firstname.lastname@example.org is the best email and I put that up in my phone or wherever I am.
+If they want to contact me personally, then firstname.lastname@example.org is the best email and I put that up on my phone or wherever I am.
 It sort of follows me around everywhere, or I’m on LinkedIn as well if they want to join up with me.
 But if you had a business card with all the communication addresses on it, you’d have about 4 pages of it.

 Lisette: You’ll get a scroll, right?

 Chris: Yeah there’s Facebook and all sorts of things.

 Lisette: Yes, technology enthusiasts tend to have.
 You tend to try everything at least once.